szenadam/the_agile_samurai_notes/notes.md

 - P: Build projects around motivated individuals.
 Give them the environment and support the need, and trust them to het the job done.
 - Put the team in front of the customers.
+- Cross-functionality.
+Agile team members should be generalists.
+- There are people who know ehat needs to be built (customers) and people who can build it (the development team).
+- On-site customer (product owner in Scrum)
+-